DanielCoffey1/omarchy-red-october-theme/README.md

 ## Credits

-- Original Sapphire theme by [HANCORE-linux](https://github.com/HANCORE-linux/omarchy-sapphire-theme)
+- Red October theme customization by DanielCoffey1
 - Custom waybar configuration and modifications by DanielCoffey1
 - Omarchy desktop environment by the Omarchy team